Risk Management for Perchloroethylene

 - View a list of all chemicals undergoing risk evaluation, including docket numbers and agency points of contact.

-EPA completed the final risk evaluation for perchloroethylene under amended TSCA in December 2020.
-The final risk evaluation for perchloroethylene determined that there are unreasonable risks to workers, occupational non-users, consumers, and bystanders for 59 out of 61 conditions of use.
+In December 2020, EPA released a risk evaluation for perchloroethylene under amended TSCA.
+That risk evaluation for perchloroethylene found unreasonable risks to workers, occupational non-users, consumers, and bystanders for 59 out of 61 conditions of use.

 - Learn more about the unreasonable risks found in the final risk evaluation.